 I decided I wanted to be a writer pretty much as soon as I learned the word (and I am still finding out what it means – lifelong process!)
 I wrote my first novel when I was at primary school.

-I went on to study English at University College, Oxford, and, like the characters in Stop the Clock, I did a diploma in journalism at Cardiff University.
-I worked as a reporter at The Stage, where I admired a pre-Hollywood Cillian Murphy and interviewed several Spice Girls tribute bands.
-I went on to be a features writer at the WI magazine, where I witnessed the birth of the nude calendar phenomenon, and then spent several years at Nursery World, writing about childcare and education.
+I went on to study English at University College, Oxford, and did a diploma in journalism at Cardiff University.
+I worked as a reporter at The Stage and as a features writer at the WI magazine, and wrote about childcare and education for Nursery World.

-All brilliant experience for an aspiring novelist interested in what women’s lives are like now, and their families, friendships and experiences at work.
+All brilliant experience for an aspiring novelist interested in women’s lives, and their families, relationships and experiences at work.
 I started writing fiction again in my late 20s, and got down to it in earnest after I’d had my first baby and moved to Oxfordshire.

 About After I Left You